gchure/phd/docs/src/frontmatter/acknowledgements.md

 \hspace{10mm}While my academics have been focused on the things that are small and alive, I have had a life-long love affair with paleontology where the subjects are often big and always dead.
-This comes from the opportunities provided to me by Mom and Dad, Lorraine and Dan Chure.
+This comes from the opportunities provided to me by my Mom and Dad, Lorraine and Dan Chure.
-Dan and Lorraine Chure.
 During my father’s 38 years as the chief paleontologist at Dinosaur National Monument in Utah, he instilled in me a curiosity for the natural world and its long, tumultuous biological history.
 My childhood and adolescent years are peppered with fond memories of hiking